-There is always the possibility that equipment will fail, and as Los Angeles County and Palmdale continue to grow and be subjected to weather cycles that place high demands on power, the probability of future power failures/outages is high.
+The possibility that equipment will fail is prevalent, and as Los Angeles County and Palmdale continue to grow and be subjected to weather cycles that place high demands on power, the probability of future power failures and outages is high.
+The risk probability and risk severity assessment are identified in Table 5-3.

-5.2.9 Public Health Emergency/ Pandemic
+5.1.9 Public Health Emergency/ Pandemic

-Human health hazards include transmittable diseases and environmental hazards such as adverse weather.
+Human health hazards include transmittable diseases and environmental hazards.
 The following sections describe commonly recognized human health hazards.

-- Coronaviruses /SARS The current (2020) COVID-19 pandemic is spread by a coronavirus.
+- Coronaviruses /SARS The current (2020-2021) COVID-19 pandemic is spread by a coronavirus.
 Coronaviruses cause a large percentage of colds and upper respiratory infections.
 Severe acute respiratory syndrome (SARS) is a viral respiratory disease caused by a SARS-associated coronavirus.
 It was first identified at the end of February 2003 during an outbreak that emerged in China and spread to four other countries. - Influenza Flu epidemics and pandemics occur routinely, typically in the fall and winter.
 Because flu seasons fluctuate in length and severity, a single estimate cannot be used to summarize influenza-associated deaths.
 The U.S. Centers for Disease Control and Prevention estimates that from the 1976 through 1977 flu season to the 2006 through 2007 season, flu-associated deaths ranged from a low of about 3,000 to a high of about 49,000. - Insect/Tick-Borne Disease Insects such as mosquitos and ticks can transmit a variety of diseases.